 Map

-Both Ramparts Walk start near the Tower Of David in the Old City of Jerusalem.
+Both Ramparts Walks (southern and northern) start near Jaffa gate and the Tower Of David in the Old City of Jerusalem.

 Note: you can click on the map to enlarge it.